 FYI, You're Not Alone If You've Ever Cried During a Workout

-One fitness influencer describes why crying during a workout doesn't make you weak—it makes you human.
+Crying during a workout doesn't make you weak — it makes you human.

 You already know that working out releases endorphins that can do wonders to boost your happiness and overall mood. (*Insert Elle Woods' quote here*) But, sometimes, breaking a sweat leaves you with a symptom you commonly associate with sadness (sans the pain): tears.

-Fitness influencer Britney Vest has found herself in that situation not once or twice but several times.
-She recently shared her experience on Instagram in an effort to shed light on the touchy-feely side of fitness.
+Bure definitely isn't alone.
+Wellness influencer Britney Vest has opened up about not one, but several times that she's cried during a workout.
+She shared her experiences on Instagram in an effort to shed light on the touchy-feely side of fitness.

 "I would definitely consider myself an emotional person, but I never thought I would be the one to shed tears over a workout," she wrote.
 "The first time it happened, the teacher was talking about so many things that resonated with me that it felt like she was talking directly to me.
 Between her words and the timing of the exercise we were doing, I found myself with tears slowly rolling down my face and a tightness in my throat.
 Not necessarily boohooing but tears nonetheless and as much as I felt sad the tears that released helped me feel free.
 I felt a weight lifted."
 (Did you know your sweat can literally spread happiness?)